Palo Alto Food Culture

 A crackling, sesame-crusted roll that sounds like stepping on autumn leaves.
 Inside: roasted turkey sliced thick enough to see the grain, cranberry chutney that's tart enough to make you pucker, and arugula that's peppery enough to clear your sinuses.

-Imported by 1970s Stanford expats from San Francisco’s Italian delis; the bread was originally baked for Dutch sailors in the Bay.
+Imported by 1970s Stanford expats from San Francisco's Italian delis.
+The bread was originally baked for Dutch sailors in the Bay.

 Artisanal gelato flight